ThomasAMH/chess/chess_game_plan.md

    3. ☑ If no piece at location, null

 4. makeMove
-   1. Check if proposed move is in whitePieces for piece @ start position AND check turn
+   1. ☑ Check if proposed move is in whitePieces for piece @ start position AND check turn
-      * If not, throw InvalidMoveException
+      * ☑ If not, throw InvalidMoveException
-   2. Move piece on board and in whitePieces
+   2. Move piece on board (updateChessBoard) and in whitePieces (updateMoveList)
-      * !!
-Must not forget pawn upgrades / captures!!
-      * These will replace the old piece with a new one by creating a new piece type, and removing the old one
-      * Set old piece to null on board, and in whitePiece, then add new piece
-   3. Clear reference to old piece on board (set to null) and in whitePieces (delete) (don't leave shadows)
-   4. Evaluate if move resulted in stalemate, checkmate or check for new player by updating game state property
+   3. Evaluate if move resulted in stalemate, checkmate or check for new player by updating game state property
-   5. Update move lists for updated game state with call to updateMoveList
+   4. Update move lists for updated game state with call to updateMoveList
       * Somebody clever could probably assess the possibility of only recalculating effected moves to reduce computing time...
-   6. Switch game turn, if game mode is OK
+   5. Switch game turn, if game mode is OK

 5. updateMoveList - _Called when game state changes_
    1. For all pieces in the whitePieces and blackPieces, call their possible move function